TAGS+ MICROCHIP= GET HOME SAFE

 online and post quality photos and details about your lost dog.
 You

-can post on Craigslist, your local newspaper web site, Fidofinder.com WherePetsAreFound.com and other sites.
-Do a “lost and found dogs” search online
+can post on Craigslist, in your local newspaper's web site, on Fidofinder.com WherePetsAreFound.com and other sites.
+Do a “lost and found dogs in (your city/state)” search online

 to locate other sites you can post photos and details on.
 Many fabulous